mbeaty-sf/webdev/projects/rmdb/exercises/exercise_06.md

 Feedback from Product says that users want to be able to correct inaccuracies on the site.
 That seems reasonable to support, considering RMDb leans on user-provided data anyway.

 Add an [Edit] button for movies in the "All Movies" section.
 When the button is clicked, show that movie below in a section below.
 You'll need to do some prop drilling to give the `MovieThumbnail` an event handler for this new button, and relay all the way back up to the `App` (I went through 5 components?) to manage the state.
 Phew!
+That's a lot of prop drilling!
 It feels like I'm on an oil derrick.

 Encapsulate this in a new component, `MovieEdit`, which shows only when a movie is being edited.
 It should display a `form` with fields for the movie.